hung117/SDL_2d_newGame/LearningNote.md

 You get the warning because you are compiling a file that contains #pragma once. #pragma once is only intended to be used in headers, and there is no need to compile headers; hence the warning.
 Solution: Don't compile headers.

+# SDL

+## Render & Display

+what the render do is:
+The "Renderer" is basically a canvas. copy a bunch of texture and mapping them to a canvas as instructed via SDL_RenderCopy.
+SDL then uses that said canvas to display that canvas to window via SDL_RenderPresent.

 # HEADER

 ## CLASS IN HEADER